xinhuang/xinhuang.github.com/_posts/2015-10-23-visual-leak-detector-stack-overflow-and-thread-local-storage.md

 6dee 0759fe38 00000000 7612d854 0546b610 00000000 ntdll!_RtlUserThreadStart+0x1b
 ```

-When a thread starts and it tries to allocate memory, VLD kicks in to trace memory
+When a thread starts and tries to allocate memory, VLD kicks in to trace memory
 allocation.
 Inside VLD it record internal state in a TLS slot.
 When VLD tries to
-initialize the TLS slot, Windows API TlsSetValue tries to allocate more memory,
+initialize the TLS slot, somehow Windows API TlsSetValue feels like to allocate memory,
 and in return goes back to VLD memory tracing.
 Thus the loop closes.
+This is
+what we can conclude from above call stack.

 But why `TlsSetValue` will allocate memory?
-Take a look at the assembly code: (uninteresting details are omited)
+Take a look at the assembly code:
+(uninteresting details are omited)

 ```
 KERNELBASE!TlsSetValue: